opencultureagency/Open-Documentation-Guide/README.md

 # #ASKnet Open-Source-Documentation-Guide

-This repository includes the material and graphics of a poster guide which helps with documenting Open Source.
+This repository includes the material (texts / graphics / Source file / pdf) of the #ASKnet __Open Source Documentation Guide__ poster .

 More about [#ASKnet](https://www.weareasknet.org/) here.